CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 - Does not work with FHIR out of the box
 - Linking back to the lineage data in postgres will be complicated, expensive and would not potentially scale to all use cases
+  - The specific issue is that we would use the elastic search to fetch all metadata IDs that match a search parameter (i.e a certain facility), but in order to filter that down to a specific receiver we would then need to use those as an input to a SQL query that applies the where clause.
+That list of metadata IDs could be extremely large and this approach would likely run into issues over the long term
 - Does not fully support inserting nested objects
 - Can be expensive